 There are also cases where isolated populations of species can benefit from the introduction of new genetic material (such as populations with inbreeding depression).
 This is most often a concern for small, isolated remnant plant communities.
 Unfortunately, we still need more information about what species used in restoration are most at risk from inbreeding depression.
-If this is a concern for a species, a common strategy is to introduce seed from populations within the same ecological subsection to improve the plants' vigor, and to act as genetic steppingstones to link the isolated population to a wider genetic diversity.
+If this is a concern for a species, a common strategy is to introduce seed from one or multiple populations within the same ecological subsection to improve the plants' vigor, and to act as genetic steppingstones to link the isolated population to a wider genetic diversity.
 Another strategy to increase genetic diversity is to obtain seed for a single species from multiple source locations.

-As a general rule, seed and plants should be selected that match site conditions (soils, hydrology, precipitation, elevation, drainage, the angle of slopes, sun/shade and climate) and to have seed that originates from as close to the project site as possible to protect local ecotypes from genetic contamination.
+As a general rule, seed and plants should be selected that match site conditions (soils, hydrology, precipitation, elevation, drainage, the angle of slopes, sun/shade and climate) and that originate as close to the project site as possible.
 Collection sites to the south of projects should be utilized when possible due to climate change concerns (see "Climate Change Considerations" below).
 The map and selection sequence on the following page is recommended when obtaining seed for restoring native plant communities.
-Note, however, that for forestry projects, several other seed source maps may be applicable.
-The DNR has also developed seed zones for Minnesota that are widely used in sourcing seeds for forest projects.
+Note, however, that several other seed source maps may be applicable to forestry projects.
+The DNR has developed seed zones for Minnesota that are widely used in sourcing seeds for forest projects.